Long-time behaviour of degenerate diffusions: UFG-type SDEs and time-inhomogeneous hypoelliptic processes: Introduction

 A {\em distribution} $\Delta$ on $\R^N$ is a map that, to each point $x \in \R^N$, associates a linear subspace of the tangent space $T_x \R^N$.
 Given a set $ \set $ of smooth vector fields on $\R^N$, the distribution generated by $\set$, denoted by $\Delta_{\set}$, is the map $x \mapsto \mathrm{span}\{X(x): X \in \set\}$.
 Let us introduce two distributions, $\deln(x)$ and $\delnn(x)$, that will play a fundamental role in this paper.
 To avoid having to set too much notation and nomenclature, we introduce them now informally but we will give precise definitions at the beginning of Section \ref{sec:geomofUFGprocesses}. \footnote{In that section we define them differently, but we then prove that the definition we give there is equivalent to the one we state in \eqref{bowie1} - \eqref{bowie2}. } The distribution $\deln$ is generated by the vector fields contained in the Lie algebra ({\bf PHC}), i.e. the distribution \be \deln(x) = \bigcup_{j\geq 1} \mathrm{span} \{\mathfrak{L}_j(x)\} \ee while

 Clearly, $\deln(x) \subseteq \delnn(x)$ for every $x \in \R^N$ and the two distributions coincide at $x$ if and only if $V_0(x)$ is a combination of the vectors contained in $\deln$.
-More precisely, we decompose the vector $V_0$ into a component which belongs to $\deln$, $\vodel$, and a component which is orthogonal to $\deln$, $\voperp$: \be V_0= \vodel + \voperp \, . \ee In other words, $\voperp(x)$ is the orthogonal projection of $V_0(x)$ on the vector space $\deln(x)$, so the two distributions coincide if and only if $\voperp=0$.
-We will see that the vector $\voperp$ plays an important role for the dynamics and, ultimately, it is the component of $V_0$ responsible for the lack of smoothness in the direction $V_0$.
-Therefore, in a way, the distribution $\deln$ is the one containing all the directions along which the problem \eqref{linearPDE} is smooth.
+More precisely, we decompose the vector $V_0$ into a component which belongs to $\deln$, $\vodel$, and a component which is orthogonal to $\deln$, $\voperp$: \be V_0= \vodel + \voperp \, . \ee In other words, $\voperp(x)$ is the projection of $V_0(x)$ on the orthogonal of the vector space $\deln(x)$, so the two distributions coincide if and only if $\voperp=0$.
+We will see that the vector $\voperp$ plays an important role for the dynamics and, ultimately, it is the component of $V_0$ responsible for the lack of smoothness in the direction $V_0$. \footnote{Note that even when $V_0$ is smooth, $\voperp$ need not be smooth, see Note \ref{technicalpoint} on this matter. } Therefore, in a way, the distribution $\deln$ is the one containing all the directions along which the problem \eqref{linearPDE} is smooth.
 We will come back to this later.